Beef and Liver Pastry Parcels

 4-5 Sheets of flaky puff pastry

-1. Prepare the liver by neutralising with lemon (over 6 hours) and process to resemble the same texture as the mince (see my previous blog for more details if needed.)
+1. Prepare the liver by neutralising with lemon (ideally overnight or a couple of hours before) and process to resemble the same texture as the mince (see my previous blog for more details if needed.)

 2. Pre-heat the oven to 180 degrees and line a tray with baking paper.
 Prepare the vegetables in bowls (to be able to add to the pan quickly).
 If the pastry is not defrosted, take out of the freezer at this point.